Water System Information

 Chlorine, when added to water in known concentrations, is a safe means to disinfect the water and kill harmful bacteria including the Legionella bacteria.
 Flushing the system will bring chlorine concentration levels up throughout the water system.
 As this water circulates through our water system, it will serve as a disinfectant while still remaining safe for normal consumption and use.

-Does UAF routinely test for Legionella bacteria?
+Does UAF routinely test for legionella bacteria?

-No, testing for Legionella is not required by state or federal regulations.
+No, testing for legionella is not required by state or federal regulations

-Is Legionella dangerous?
+Is legionella dangerous?

 Most healthy people are not affected by exposure to Legionella.
 However, in vulnerable individuals the bacteria can cause illnesses like Pontiac fever, which is a mild respiratory infection, and Legionnaires’ disease, which is a type of pneumonia.
 The CDC has more information about people who may be at increased risk of illness due to exposure.